Vegan Food in Zadar 2026: Plant-Based Restaurants & Options

 Practical notes

-• The Botanist is the reliable anchor — book in advance, especially July–August
+• The Botanist is the reliable anchor — book in advance for dinner in July–August.
+Lunch walk-ins are more feasible.

-• Outside The Botanist, expect to navigate menus carefully and ask questions — most staff in tourist-facing restaurants speak English
+• Outside The Botanist, expect to navigate menus carefully and ask specific questions about ingredients — most staff in tourist-facing restaurants speak English and will help

 Frequently Asked Questions